Curried Coconut Quinoa and Greens with Roasted Cauliflower

 Optional garnishes: 2 green onions, chopped, and a sprinkle of red pepper flakes

 Roast the cauliflower: Preheat oven to 425 degrees Fahrenheit.
 Toss the cauliflower florets with coconut oil, cayenne pepper and a light sprinkle of sea salt.
 Roast for 25 to 30 minutes on the middle rack, turning halfway, until the cauliflower is tender and golden on the edges.

 Cook the quinoa: In a large pot with a lid, warm the coconut oil over medium heat.
 Add the onion and cook until it is turning translucent, stirring often, about 5 minutes.
 Add the ginger, turmeric, curry powder and cardamom and stir until fragrant, about 30 seconds.
 Pour in the coconut milk, water, rinsed quinoa and raisins.
 Bring the mixture to a boil, then cover and reduce heat to a simmer.
-Cook for 15 minutes, then remove the pot from heat and let it rest for 5 minutes.
+Cook for 15 minutes, then remove the pot from the heat and let it rest, covered, for 5 minutes.